Hawaiʻi Wildfires Response Mission USACE Employee Spotlight – Jonathan Pennington

-Jonathan “JPenn” Pennington, a Program Manager on the District Support Team with the U.S. Army Corps of Engineers Mississippi Valley Division supports the Hawai‘i wildfires recovery mission as the Emergency Support Function #3 team lead.

-As the team lead, Pennington overseas the day-to-day operations for tasks such as debris removal, temporary housing construction and restoration of critical utilities and facilities.

-“It has been a privilege working with the team and our partners to help the families and community who were impacted by the devastating wildfires in Maui,” said Pennington.
+“It has been a privilege working with the team and our partners to help the families and community who were impacted by the devastating wildfires in Maui."

 |Date Taken: